 This essential step gives skin the pick-me-up that it needs to look (and feel) radiant.

 “Think of healthy skin as a plant that needs watering, once a day,” explains Sharma.
 “The hydration, in this case, relies on ‘watering’ the skin with moisturizers.”
+[Editor's note: Pairing a moisturizer with a lactic acid product like Sunday Riley's Good Genes Lactic Acid Treatment is always a good idea!]

 Not sure which one to buy for your face?
 Dr. Rina Allawh, a Philadelphia-based Board-Certified Dermatologist, narrows it down to this criteria: “I find that a lightweight liquid formula, a buildable texture, non-greasy, noncomedogenic product is ideal for both darker and lighter skin types.”